model2vec

 - State-of-the-Art Performance: Model2Vec models outperform any other static embeddings (such as GLoVe and BPEmb) by a large margin, as can be seen in our results.

-- Small: Model2Vec reduces the size of a Sentence Transformer model by a factor of 15, from 120M params, down to 7.5M (30 MB on disk, making it the smallest model on MTEB!).
+- Small: Model2Vec reduces the size of a Sentence Transformer model by a factor of up to 50.
+Our best model is just ~30 MB on disk, and our smallest model just ~8 MB (making it the smallest model on MTEB!).

 -